How to Make Homemade Soap

 How to Make Handmade Soap

-Melt the glycerin soap blocks in a double boiler until the candy thermometer's temperature reaches 150 degrees.
-Add essential oils, food coloring, any additives, and exfoliants.
+Melt the glycerin soap blocks in a double boiler until the candy thermometer's temperature reaches 150°F. Add essential oils, food coloring, any additives, and exfoliants.
 Stir until thoroughly combined.
 Pour into molds and let cool.
-If bubbles appear, spray with Rubbing Alcohol.
+If bubbles appear, spray with rubbing alcohol.

 Holiday Soap Ideas: